Flexible Benefits(state and higher education employees)

 Please click here for instructions on how to receive reimbursements for 2018 claims for your medical, limited purpose, dependent care and transportation and parking.

-Note: In 2018, PayFlex will continue to manage medical, limited purpose and dependent care FSA programs.
-Benefits Administration will continue to manage transportation and parking flexible benefits (for state employees only).
+PayFlex manages medical, limited purpose (L-FSA) and dependent care FSA (DC-FSA) programs.
+Benefits Administration manages transportation and parking flexible benefits (for state employees only).